neelsahni/friend-recommendation-system/README.md

 # Friend Recommendation System

-A Python program that suggests the most recommended friend for a user by identifying individuals with the greatest number of mutual friends.

 ## Description

 The friend recommendation system is designed to analyze a social network and provide users with a friend suggestion based on the number of mutual friends.
 The program reads a file containing information about the connections between network members and calculates a similarity score for each pair of members.
 The user can then enter a member ID to receive a friend recommendation based on the calculated scores.